Year Round CSA Programs

 Potatoes, leeks, winter squash, pumpkins, carrots, Brussels sprouts and cauliflower.
 Frost ends the summer vegetables, while improving the flavor of those remaining.

-Enrollment for the 2020 Growing Season is currently OPEN
+Enrollment for the 2020 Growing Season is currently CLOSED

 Weekly pick-ups November through mid-December.